Sleep Aids Market Size, Share, and Growth Forecast 2026 – 2033

 Frequently Asked Questions

-The global market is projected to be valued at US$ 31 bn in 2025.
+The global sleep aids market is expected to be valued at US$ 32.3 billion in 2026.

 Smart sleep technology is rapidly transforming sleep health by integrating AI, the Internet of Things (IoT), and wearable systems to deliver highly personalized and real-time solutions.